tillpos-tony/traefik-featureflag-header-modification/readme.md

-# X-Request-Start Traefik plugin
+# traefik-copy-auth-header Traefik plugin

 Under Development.
 Experimental.
 Do not use in production.

-Adds X-Request-Start Header to the requests.
-Using milliseconds like Heroku is doing. https://devcenter.heroku.com/articles/http-routing#heroku-headers
+Check for Authorization header exist in request or not. if not copy the value from apptoken header